alexmascension/fibroblast-population-detection/README.md

 - He et al. (2020)

 We show that the transcriptomic profile of each of the datasets can be almost identically mapped, considering a set of manually curated markers.
 In total, we detect three major axes (A, B, C) which replicate in most of the datasets, and 3 minor axes (D, E, F) that are replicated in up to two datasets.
 For each axes, several clusters are found (A1-A4, B1-B2, B1-B4).

+You can find an html version of the notebook [here](https://doi.org/10.5281/zenodo.4017653).